rishikathakre/MedTeller/README.md

 └── added_tokens.json          # Additional tokens (if any)
 ```

+**Important Notes:**
+- The `model.safetensors` file is tracked with **Git LFS**.
+Make sure you've completed Step 1.5 to install Git LFS and pull the large files.
-**Important:** If the model files are not present, you'll need to:
+- If the model files are not present after running `git lfs pull`, you may need to:
   1. Train the model using the provided training scripts, OR
   2. Download the pre-trained model from the repository releases/assets

 ---